flutter/codelabs/dartpad_codelabs/src/inherited_widget/step_02/instructions.md

 # Create a InheritedWidget

-We have our own data structure to store the states.
+Now, we have our own data structure to store the states.
 The next thing we want to do is to host the data above the widgets that need it, so the entire widget subtree has the access to the data.